 |EPDM||seals, electrical insulation, roofing,…|

-Polyolefins are typically dissolved in high-boiling solvents, such as 1,2,4-trichlorobenzene (TCB), 1,2-dichlorobenzene (ODCB) or decahydronaphthalene (decalin), at temperatures from 130 – 160 °C. Here, Molecular Weight characterization needs can sometimes be met with simple Ubbelohde intrinsic viscosity data or melt flow index determinations.
-For advanced characterization, high-temperature Gel Permeation Chromatography is used to compare different branching agents, to predict performance and to correlate with rheology results.
+Polyolefins are typically dissolved in high-boiling solvents, such as 1,2,4-trichlorobenzene (TCB), 1,2-dichlorobenzene (ODCB) or decahydronaphthalene (decalin), at temperatures from 130 – 160 °C. However, Molecular Weight characterization needs can sometimes be met with simple Ubbelohde intrinsic viscosity data or melt flow index determinations.
+On the other hand, for advanced characterization, high-temperature Gel Permeation Chromatography is used to compare different branching agents, to predict performance and to correlate with rheology results.
 In other words, Molecular Weight (MW), a radius of gyration (RG), and Mark-Houwink constants are often of interest.
-Some low molecular weight or oligomeric polyolefins may be (partially) soluble in xylenes and other organic solvents which allows for analysis of % monomer or % xylene-soluble fraction.
-These characteristics have a direct correlation to the physical properties, like flexibility & strength, of the final material.
+Similarly, some low molecular weight or oligomeric polyolefins may be (partially) soluble in xylenes and other organic solvents which allows for analysis of % monomer or % xylene-soluble fraction.
+In summary, these characteristics have a direct correlation to the physical properties, like flexibility & strength, of the final material.